iteasy-ops-dev/ai_agent_cli/BUILD.md

 # 🔨 Build Guide

-This document explains how to build `iteasy-ai-agent` for multiple platforms.
+This document explains how to build `syseng-agent` for multiple platforms.

 ## 🚀 Quick Start